 The mission of the Dietetic Internship is to prepare well-rounded, competent entry-level dietitians through excellence in education, scholarship, and applied professional and supervised experiences with an emphasis in wellness so they may become leaders in the dietetic health profession

 Students must have a completed a bachelor’s degree and have completed all requirements for the Didactic Program in Dietetics (DPD) with a signed verification statement from their university’s respective DPD Director.
 Admission into this program requires a GPA of 3.0 or above.
-GRE scores must be reported and a total GRE score of 1000 or greater is preferred.
-Admissions will also be based upon the American Dietetics Association (ADA) application forms, a letter of interest, transcripts, letters of recommendation and DPD verification statements.
+The GRE is required.
+Admissions will also be based upon the Academy of Nutrition and Dietetics application forms, a letter of interest, transcripts, letters of recommendation and DPD verification statements.
 Potential interns will apply to both the Dietetics Internship (DI) and the Graduate School.
 Admission to the DI is contingent upon admission into the Graduate School.
 Applicants submit applications to dietetic internships for which they wish to be considered and at the same time indicate their priority order of internships by submission to D & D Digital Match during the second week of February.

-The Dietetic Internship Certificate program at Bradley University, with a concentration (as defined by CADE), focus (as defined by Bradley University) in wellness offers interns the unique opportunity to deepen their experience in the wellness arena through carefully designed research and crafted rotations in wellness.
+The Dietetic Internship Certificate program with a concentration in wellness offers interns the unique opportunity to deepen their experience in the wellness arena through carefully designed research and crafted rotations in wellness.
 The Dietetics Graduate Certificate at Bradley will be a single-track, full-time, post-baccalaureate program.
 The program will follow Bradley University’s academic calendar, continuing from fall through spring and summer, with approximately 16 weeks in each semester and 10 weeks in summer.